 | 290-300 | 2,50,000 – 2,80,000 | Private MBBS/BDS possible; government for reserved categories in low-cutoff states. |

-Note: Ranks can vary by exam difficulty (e.g., tougher paper lowers cutoffs).
+Note: The ranks are projected and can vary by exam difficulty (e.g., tougher paper lowers cutoffs).
 Use a NEET rank predictor tool post-exam for precision.

 NEET 2026 Expected Qualifying Cutoffs (Category-Wise)